-The contractor has a duty to cooperate with the Department's Inspectors (see Subsection 105.07).
+Contractors have a duty to cooperate with the Department's Inspectors (see Subsection 105.07).
+Contractors must provide:

-The contractor must provide:

-- Adequate warning about work requiring inspections (105.12 & 108.04) - Adequate time for inspections to be completed (105.12) - Accessibility to the work to be inspected including assistance (105.12)
+- adequate warning about work requiring inspections (105.12 & 108.04); - adequate time for inspections to be completed (105.12); and - accessibility to the work to be inspected including assistance (105.12).

-The contractors often get so focused on their work that they often overlook their obligations to the Inspector.
+Contractors often get so focused on their work that they often overlook their obligations to the Inspector.
 The Inspectors and the Project Supervisor should be proactive in bringing up potential inspection issues such as sufficient warning, adequate time to inspect, and suitable access to the work.
-Sometimes it requires constant reminding to get the contractor to be a little more accommodating.
-But keep in mind, if the contractor is producing high quality work efficiently, then the Department is getting what they want most from the contractor and the Inspectors should be a little more flexible about timing and access requirements.
-It's only when contractors are producing marginal work that they should be fully obligated to cooperate with the Inspectors.
+Sometimes it requires constant reminding to get the Contractor to be a little more accommodating.
+But keep in mind, if the Contractor is producing high quality work efficiently, then the Department is getting what they want most from the Contractor and the Inspectors should be a little more flexible about timing and access requirements.
+It's only when Contractors are producing marginal work that they should be fully obligated to cooperate with the Inspectors.